hreinn91/isgoodrite/README.md

     pip install -r requirements.txt
     pip install -e .

+### Defaults

+Defaults can be changed in the `isgoodrite/config.py` file.

-Make sure to check the `isgoodrite/config.py` and the `OLLAMA_BASE_URL` config.
+* Make sure to check the `OLLAMA_BASE_URL` is set correctly.
 For most the local OLLAMA will be running on "http://localhost:11434" which is the current default.

-This can be changed if you are serving your models on some other url.
+* `DEFAULT_MODEL` option controls which llm model which will be used by default.

+Note that you will need to reinstall the package with pip after updating the config. `pip install -e .`

 ## HOW IT WORKS